cc-Mehdi/Web-Temp/README.md

 -----------------------------------------------------------------------------

-You can training or use this templetes for your site and if you have idea say me ... i made it. <br/>
+You can practice with these templetes or use of these templetes for your site and if you have idea say me ... i made it. <br/>
 So if temp have any problem or bug just text me ... i fixed it ;)

 -----------------------------------------------------------------------------